 This post is based on a comment I made when Pritpal Tamber called for “Creating a parallel system to health care” in MedCity News.

-At least for consumers, Modern Health Talk (www.mHealthTalk.com) can already be called the “Institute for New Health Thinking,” with over 100 articles on Legislative, Public Policy, and Health Reform topics written for consumers, and over 600 on modern health topics in general.
+At least for consumers, Modern Health Talk (www.mHealthTalk.com) can already be called the “Institute for New Health Thinking,” with over 100 articles on Legislative, Public Policy, and Health Reform topics written for consumers, and over 700 on modern health topics in general.

 I personally think it all comes down to getting the INCENTIVES right, as I wrote two years ago when proposing a hybrid, public/private model of health care.
-The goal then was to exploit the differing incentives of private sector organizations that measure success in business terms such as profit, ROI, and payback period, with that of the public sector, which measures success quite differently and over much longer time periods.
+The goal then was to exploit the differing incentives of capitalism and private sector organizations that measure success in business terms such as profit, ROI, and payback period, contrasted with that of the public sector, which measures success quite differently and over much longer time periods.

-Given the fact that Americans spend twice as much as other nations but still live sicker and die younger, we “should” be able to cut our spending in half (now $3 trillion/year).
-But with annual revenue loss of $1.5 trillion or more at stake, entrenched incumbents in the medical industrial complex spend twice as much on political lobbying as the military industrial complex.
+Given the fact that Americans spend twice as much as other nations but still live sicker and die younger, we “should” be able to cut our spending in half (now over $3 trillion/year).
+But with annual revenue loss of $1.5 trillion at stake, entrenched incumbents in the medical industrial complex spend twice as much on political lobbying as the military industrial complex.
 Still, meaningful reforms have been forced upon them by a shift in incentives that they can no longer control or ignore.

 Obamacare, in many ways, has caused market forces to now work toward addressing issues of our “sick care” system in favor of real health care.
 The insurance exchanges created new competition among payers by allowing consumers to comparison shop for the best gold, silver or bronze plans and find better value as a result.

 But it’s not just the competition.
 Insurers can no longer cherry-pick the healthiest and most profitable customers or cut off coverage when care gets expensive, and that’s forcing them to invest in health & wellness programs – a parallel system if you will.
-Many of those wellness programs already exist and were already developed for self-insured corporations to improve work productivity by keeping employees healthy.
-So it’s almost just a matter of extending the programs to individual consumers.
+Many of those wellness programs already exist and were developed for self-insured corporations to improve work productivity by keeping employees healthy.
+So it’s almost a matter of just extending the programs to individual consumers.